Lectures

 The study of manuscripts and existing sources usually opens up unimagined new perspectives that can influence the understanding and interpretation of a work.
 As part of the lecture, an introduction to source research will be given and the manuscripts of Heitor Villa-Lobos will be used to re-examine his guitar work.
 In the course of the lecture, largely unknown guitar works by Villa-Lobos will also be presented.

-(e.g. Chopin Academy Warsaw, Hamburg Guitar Festival, Leopold Mozart Center Augsburg, Gitarre Innovativ Lüneburg, International Guitar Festival Benediktbeuren, University of Music and Dance Cologne/Wuppertal, State University of Music and Performing Arts Stuttgart, Anton Bruckner Private University Linz, Akkorde Festival Hochrhein, International Guitar Festival Wertingen, In Guitar Festival Winterthur, Vocational School for Music Bad Königshofen)
+(e.g. Münster University of Music, Nürtingen International Guitar Festival, Nuremberg University of Music, Chopin Academy Warsaw, Hamburg Guitar Festival, Leopold Mozart Center Augsburg, Gitarre Innovativ Lüneburg, International Guitar Festival Benediktbeuren, University of Music and Dance Cologne/Wuppertal, State University of Music and Performing Arts Stuttgart, Anton Bruckner Private University Linz, Chord Festival Hochrhein, International Guitar Festival Wertingen, In Guitar Festival Winterthur, Vocational School of Music Bad Königshofen)

 “Do it your way”